-Cast iron tubs are as much a staple in today’s lavatories as they were in inception in the late 19th century.
-A washing contrivance invented by David Buick in 1880, it is revered for its low maintenance cost, heat retention, and unrivaled durability.
+Cast iron tubs are as much a staple in today’s lavatories as it was in its inception in the late 19th century.
+A washing contrivance invented by David Buick in 1880, it is revered for its low maintenance cost, superior heat retention, and unrivaled durability.

-Cast iron tubs, as the name suggests, are heavy and durable made from molded (cast) iron.
+Freestanding cast iron tubs as the name suggests, are heavy and durable made from molded (cast) iron.
 These tubs can be either freestanding or claw foot.
-They lack a standard design or shape since the iron cast can be easily molded to any shape.
+These tubs can come in different designs and shapes since iron can be easily molded into any shape.

-Most cast iron tubs weigh anywhere from 300 pounds to 600 pounds when empty.
+Most cast iron bathtubs weigh anywhere from 300 pounds to 600 pounds when empty.
 With this fact in mind, there might be a need for additional floor support.
 Most standard tubs come with bath cradles, bath frames and mortar beds for support.
 The rule of thumb for additional floor support is: get an experienced builder to ascertain whether it is necessary.
 We recommend to carefully look at the weight of the tub and make sure you can install the tub successfully before purchasing a big cast iron tub.

-Freestanding cast iron tubs especially, cast iron claw tubs, exert extra stress on the underlayment and subfloor since the weight is not distributed over a large floor area.
+Freestanding cast iron bathtubs especially, cast iron claw tubs, exert extra stress on the underlayment and subfloor since the weight is not distributed over a large floor area.
 For this reason, they should preferably be placed on the ground floor.
 Our favorite cast iron clawfoot tub is Marshallby Barclay.

 Cast iron tubs are basically large bulky tubs with no specified shape or size.
 You can find rounded, squared and slipper shapes as well as drop-in and pedestal styles.
 The bulky nature of the cast iron tubs means they tend to take the generic or soaking tub shape.

-Freestanding cast iron tubs without feet are a popular option in transitional homes.
-A good example is the pedestal cast iron then Morgan tub might be something you like.
-The plinth that’s used to raise the tub making them a focal centerpiece in modern bathrooms.
+Freestanding cast iron tubs without feet are also a popular option.
+If you are looking for a pedestal cast iron then Morgan tub might be something you like.
+The plinth that’s used to raise the tub makes them even more of a focal centerpiece in the bathroom.

-Cast iron tubs come in a variety of finishes that include: white, biscuit, cashmere, black among others.
-A white cast iron tub projects purity and innocence while a black cast iron tub adds mystery and a laid-back vibe to your bathroom.
+Cast iron tubs come in a variety of finishes, including a white, biscuit, cashmere, black finish among others.
+A white cast iron tub projects purity and innocence while a b lack cast iron tub adds mystery and a laid-back vibe to your bathroom.

 For the most part, using a damp cloth to clean the inner parts of the tub then drying it off with a dry towel suffices for daily maintenance of a cast iron tub.
 This is to avoid build-up of soap on the surface of the tub.
 Spruce the interior surface with baking powder and remember to be generous with it.
 Douse some vinegar over the baking soda and use a soft, clean sponge to clean it.
 Rinse then dry with a dry cotton cloth.

-Avoid using abrasive cleaning agents, acidic formulas or scouring pads as all these hurt the enamel coating.
+Avoid using abrasive cleaning agents, acidic formulas or scouring pads as all these will scratch the enamel coating.
 Ensure the faucets do not drip as this will encourage the build-up of rust.

-Some consider cast iron tubs as the zenith of tubs.
-Their durability, low maintenance and above all their classic aesthetic look distinguish them from the other tubs.
+We consider cast iron tubs as the zenith of tubs.
+Their durability, low maintenance and above all, their classic aesthetic look distinguish them from most of the other tubs.